zakhildev/gta-online-session-emptier/README.md

 ## Bug reporting

-If you encounter any bug, please report it by opening a new issue.
+If you encounter any bugs, please report them by opening a new issue.
 (Provide your system version and emptier release tag)

 ## Authors